beandeau>

 Human brain plasticity, Profs.
 H. op de Beeck (KU Leuven) & O. Collignon (UCLouvain)

-• Brain-based prediction and plasticity in young children with (at risk for) dyslexia, Maaike Vandermosten (KU Leuven) & Jolijn Vanderauwera (UCLouvain)
+• Brain-based prediction and plasticity in young children with (at risk for) dyslexia, Profs.
+Maaike Vandermosten (KU Leuven) & Jolijn Vanderauwera (UCLouvain)

 14:00-15:50